gacerioni/redis-quick-cluster-bootstrapper/README.md

 - Automated Redis Cluster creation (3 master nodes)
 - Cluster verification with basic `SET` and `GET` commands
+- Configurable Redis version via environment variable (defaults to Redis 7.2.6)
 - Ready to use with RedisInsight for monitoring

 ## How to Use

 ### 1. Download and Run the Bootstrap Script

-To quickly set up a Redis Cluster, simply run the following commands:
+To quickly set up a Redis Cluster, run the following commands:

 ```bash
 # Download the setup script